krbnite/krbnite.github.io/_posts/2018-02-01-Facebook-Graph-The-Page-Node.md

 Importantly, the Page Node has data about the thing, not things that interact with thing: that's where Page Insights comes into play!
 And that's mostly the type of thing I'm after.
 But I'll get to that in another post.

 Question to Self: Do I/we care about any of the Page fields to collect on a periodic basis?
+There are over 100 potential fields listed in the documentation, most of which are either irrelevant to the page category or periodic data collection in general.

+Here is a list of potentially useful fields (for my current purposes):

 * engagement
   - definition: the social sentence and like count information for this Page; this is the same info used for the like button